walliski/myranks-for-gokz/README.md

     * Show ranks in chat
     * Show ranks on scoreboard
     * !ranks command as menu instead?
-    * Colors for the ranks, through config or something?
     * Set new Max score at some point, like when player finishes map?
-    * Fill in the config for ranks
 * Enable DB search for player !rank. :thinking:
 * Foreign keys with delete cascade for the Myrank table?